okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 The Okta Integration Network (OIN) is a collection of over 7000 pre-built app integrations to connect and exchange secure authentication between users, devices, and applications.
 Customers can easily integrate Okta Single Sign-On (SSO) to applications in the OIN with a guided experience that still supports the most secure configuration options.

-To get your app integration into the OIN, [build an app integration](/docs/guides/build-sso-integration/) using a free [Okta Developer Edition org](https://developer.okta.com/signup/) and any of the wide array of [languages and libraries](/code/) supported by Okta.
-[Submit your app](/docs/guides/submit-app/) integration for verification and approval by the Okta OIN team.
-Your app is available in the OIN for the Okta community to use after your integration is verified by Okta.
+To get your app integration into the OIN:

+1. [Build an app integration](/docs/guides/build-sso-integration/) using a free [Okta Developer Edition org](https://developer.okta.com/signup/) and any of the wide array of [languages and libraries](/code/) supported by Okta.
+1. [Submit your app](/docs/guides/submit-app/) integration for verification and approval by the Okta OIN team.

+Your app is available in the OIN for the Okta community to use after Okta verifies your integration.

-With an Okta SSO integration, your customer's workforce can use their company-issued Okta credentials to securely access your application.
-In addition to the typical email and password credentials, your customers have the ability to control their authentication experience with Okta sign-on policies and features, such as [Multifactor Authentication](https://help.okta.com/okta_help.htm?id=ext_MFA) and [FastPass](https://help.okta.com/okta_help.htm?type=oie&id=ext-fp-enable).
+After your customer adds your SSO integration to their Okta org, their workforce can use their company-issued Okta credentials to securely access your app.
+In addition to email-password credentials, your customers can control their authentication experience with Okta sign-on policies and features, such as [Multifactor Authentication](https://help.okta.com/okta_help.htm?id=ext_MFA) and [Okta FastPass](https://help.okta.com/okta_help.htm?type=oie&id=ext-fp-enable).

 ## Why build an SSO integration with Okta?